broadinstitute/PANOPLY/hydrant/tasks/panoply_omicsev/README.md

 Mandatory inputs if `STANDALONE = true`:

 * `data_files` (Array[File]): Array of .gct files to be used for OmicsEV.
 These are typically all the same -ome from the same samples with some variation in how abundance values were calculated.
 For example, multiple proteome files generated using different batch correction methods.
 Array[File] format is `["path/to/file-1.gct","path/to/file-2.gct","path/to/file-3.gct"]`.
-Since data file input is acceptable.
+Single data file input is acceptable.
 * `sample_anno_file` (File): A .csv file with sample annotations.
 File must include same samples as are in `data_files`.

 Optional inputs:

 * `class_column_name` (String): Column in sample annotation file that contains class information.
+This should be a categorical annotation (e.g. sex, cancer type, etc.) to assess differences between phenotypes.
 * `batch_column_name` (String): Column in sample annotation file that contains batch information.
+This is used to assess batch effects.
 Must be integer values with no NA's.
 If `STANDALONE = true`, this can also be a column in the column-description of each .gct file in `data_files`.
 * `data_log_transformed` (Boolean): Indicates whether the protein-level data has been log transformed.
 * `rna_log_transformed` (Boolean): Indicates whether the rna data has been log transformed.
 * `do_function_prediction` (Boolean): Whether or not to perform gene function prediction analysis.
 If this is not necessary, it is suggested to turn this off.
 Gene function prediction takes a considerable amount of time.
 Default is `true`.